Brian Bauer

 Dr. Bauer’s program of research uses a behavioral economic framework to help understand mental health-related decisions (e.g., help seeking) and to influence people towards choices that align with their own self-declared interests, with a particular emphasis in suicide prevention.
 Dr. Bauer has focused extensively on examining how cognitive heuristics and biases might contribute to suicide-related outcomes and inform prevention efforts and interventions.
 This line of research has been funded through several externally-funded agencies, including from the National Institutes of Health, Department of Defense, and the American Foundation for Suicide Prevention.

-I plan on accepting a new graduate student for Fall 2024.
+Dr. Bauer will be accepting new graduate students for Fall 2027.
 My lab is currently focused on the following topics:

 2. Applying nudges to real-world settings to increase engagement with suicide prevention resources and help seeking

-Students with a research background and interest in studying these topics (or related topics) will be a good fit for the lab.
-Students with quantitative backgrounds or experience with statistical programming languages (e.g., R) are especially encouraged to apply.
+Students with a research background, strong writing skills, and an interest in studying any topics related to suicide will be a good fit for the lab.

 Education: